It is important to respect other trail users and support the organizations that maintain the trails where ever you ride.

 11

-Kicking Horse Mountain Resort Bike Park
+Kicking Horse Bike Park

-Kicking Horse Mountain Resort Bike Park
+Kicking Horse Bike Park

 People don’t come to Kicking Horse Mountain Resort to ride the same old thing.
 They come for the differences, and the resort has plenty—over 3,700 feet of variety.
 The view from the alpine launch alone is worthy of a trip—with three piercing mountain ranges and the wetlands of the Columbia Valley.
 From there it is all downhill and the wahoo factor is amplified by multiple berms, jumps, wooden features (Stickrock has to be ridden to be believed), rock slabs (look directly below the gondola to see the longest), and plenty of good ol’ white-knuckle singletrack.
 The only thing missing is crowds, but most don't mind that.